 The report makes the statement that governments around the world are looking at opportunities to attract private capital participation in both land remediation and its productive use and redevelopment thereafter.
 The business case is intrinsically the value capture in the increase in retail price of land and related business opportunities once the remediation is complete.
 However, where land value capture is lower and related revenue streams remain uncertain, the case for private capital participation is much less compelling.
 Governments, in this case, have to fund the remediation through public budgets and thereafter seek opportunities to partner with private counter-parties to use the land as “fit for purpose.”

 The IISD report presents 17 case studies on a variety of financing instruments that blend public and private capital.
 Each case study includes a short discussion on the extent to which each instrument could be used to finance the remediation of contaminated soil.
 The case studies in thereport demonstrate a variety of financing strategies, from index-linked bonds to savings accounts and from peer-to-peer lending platforms to debt-for-nature swaps.
+Find out more about Loanpad by reading this review, if peer-to-peer lending is something you have been considering to do for your business.

 This report is a part of a series of outputs of a four-year project, Financing Models for Soil Remediation.
 The overall objective of the project is to harness the full range of green finance approaches and vehicles to manage the associated risk and fund the remediation of contaminated soils.